nwsidemadman/GraffitiTracker/README.md

 ----------------
 -Implemented using Spring 4.0
 -Spring MVC for servlet/JSP
--Spring Security for login, custom role management, page access per role, and HTTP/HTTPS protocol trafficking
+-Spring Security for login, custom role management, page access based per user role, and HTTP/HTTPS protocol trafficking
 -MySQL for data persitence
 -Spring OR/M for object to data mapping
 -Spring IoC/DI with autowiring for service implementations, data source, and application configurations